TheSolaAI/sola-application/CONTRIBUTING.md

     ```

 3. Make your changes and commit them following the [Commit Messages](#commit-messages) guidelines.
+4. Ensure your code follows the [Code Style](#code-style) guidelines.
-4. Push your branch to your fork:
+5. Push your branch to your fork:

     ```sh
     git push origin feature/your-feature-name
     ```

-5. Open a pull request against the `main` branch of the main repository.
+6. Open a pull request against the `main` branch of the main repository.

 ## Issues